 Players may feel that they are just doing drills, but eventually they will understand they are learning the basic parts of the offense.
 This will make your players skills’ better and help them recognize situations in the game.

-The drills will focus on certain sections of the offense and allows your players to learn, get comfortable, and gain confidence.
+The drills will focus on certain sections of the offense and allow your players to learn, get comfortable, and gain confidence.
 Once you can see your players understanding and mastering the details of this drill, move on to the next progression that teaches and develops the next part of your offense.
 Basically, you’ve broken your offense down into drills that will piece by piece teach your players how to execute.
 Before you know it, your players know how to run your offense successfully.

 Once you have gone through every progression, it’s time to go through them again.
 You can never drill your offense too much.
 There’s always room for players to grow and get better.
 Add in variations and challenges that will force them to get better such as running the drill with no dribbles.

 After adding variations and challenges, it’s time to add in defense.
 It’s good for your offense to know how the defense is going to try to make stops and create turnovers.
 Once you have gone through your drill multiple times, throw a defense on the court.

 At first, the defense can just make rotations and play very lightly.
 They aren’t trying to get a steal or create a turnover.
 They are merely on the court moving around to give the offense light pressure while they’re going through the drill.
 Then, when the offense looks ready, intensify the defense by allowing them to add more pressure.
 Until, finally turning up the heat and going full-on defense against your offense.